zhuxr11/markovmix/README.md

 ## Time of computation

 The core functions of `markovmix` are written with `Rcpp` to efficiently process sequences and probabilities.
-Here, time of computation is profiled with the number of sequences.
+Here, time of computation (ToC) is profiled with the number of sequences, where dots correspond to ToC medians and error bars to ToC quantiles.

 ``` r
 # Define sequence lengths for ToC profiling